odan/odan.github.io/_posts/2020-05-03-slim4-league-container.md

 ## Known issues

-* The performance is quite bad.
-Up to 12x slower then PHP-DI.
-* The support takes a long time to answer (sometimes never).
 * A closure factory doesn't get the container automatically.
 You have to pass it manually with `addArgument`.
 * Constructor parameters with optional / nullable values are not supported.